Car insurance, or more broadly, vehicle insurance is personal insurance coverage for cars, motorcycles and other road vehicles.

 You can usually choose between insuring your car for its market value (the reasonable cost to replace your car with one of the same make, model, age, mileage and overall condition) or for an agreed value (the amount for which an insurer agrees to insure a car).

-Whichever way you go, insuring your vehicle is fairly straightforward whether it’s for a new car, or if you’re transferring insurance cover from an old car to a new one.
+Whichever way you go, getting an insurance policy for your vehicle is fairly straightforward whether it’s for a new car, trucks for your business, or if you’re transferring insurance cover from an old car to a new one.

-Your Phoenix Insurance Broker can arrange all of this for you, so get in touch to organise insurance for your used or new vehicle.
+The insurance specialists at Phoenix can help arrange all of this for you, so get in touch to organise an insurance solutions policy for your used or new vehicle.

 Car Insurance FAQs